Plasma diagnostics: Motional Stark effect

-The two-photon absorption laser-induced fluorescence (TALIF) is a modification of the laser-induced fluorescence technique.
-In this approach the upper level is excited by absorbing two photons and the subsequent fluorescence caused by the radiative decay of the excited level is observed.
-TALIF is able to give a measure of absolute ground state atomic densities, such as hydrogen, oxygen, and nitrogen.
-However, this is only possible with a suitable calibration; this can be done either using a titration method or a more modern comparison with a noble gasses.

-TALIF is able to give information on not only atomic densities, but also temperatures of species.
-However, this requires lasers with a high spectral resolution to determine the Gaussian contribution of the temperature broadening against the natural broadening of the two-photon excitation profile and the spectral broadening of the laser itself.

 Optical effects from free electrons

 The optical diagnostics above measure line radiation from atoms.
 Alternatively, the effects of free charges on electromagnetic radiation can be used as a diagnostic.

 Electron cyclotron emission

 In magnetized plasmas, electrons will gyrate around magnetic field lines and emit cyclotron radiation.
 The frequency of the emission is given by the cyclotron resonance condition.
 In a sufficiently thick and dense plasma, the intensity of the emission will follow Planck's law, and only depend on the electron temperature.

 Faraday rotation

 The Faraday effect will rotate the plane of polarization of a beam passing through a plasma with a magnetic field in the direction of the beam.
 This effect can be used as a diagnostic of the magnetic field, although the information is mixed with the density profile and is usually an integral value only.

 Interferometry

 If a plasma is placed in one arm of an interferometer, the phase shift will be proportional to the plasma density integrated along the path.